How to get a specific phone number for your business

 Grasshopper’s pricing offers three different plans:

-- Solo Plus: $25 per month for unlimited users, one phone number, and three extensions
+• Solo Plus: $25 per month for unlimited users, one phone number, three extensions, call recording, IVR, and simultaneous ring

 4. JustCall: Best for contact centers